rht-labs/labs-demo/roles/idm/README.md

 # DEPRECATED WARNING

 ## THIS ROLE HAS MOVED ...
-You can find the new hojme for this role [here](https://github.com/redhat-cop/infra-ansible)
+You can find the new home for this role [here](https://github.com/redhat-cop/infra-ansible)

 # ==== ORIGINAL README CONTENT BELOW =====